 have completed 30 credit hours before participating in their first co-op work term;

-Students required to withdraw from Co-op due to their academic standing may re-apply for admission based upon re-qualification.
+Students required to withdraw from the Co-op program due to their academic standing may re-apply for admission based upon re-qualification.

 Co-op Work Terms

-A co-op work term is normally equal in length to an academic term (approximately 13 weeks).
-A co-op work term consists of full-time work relevant to a student’s declared academic major or minor (approximately 455-520 hours of work experience, dependent on employer needs).
-Some co-op work terms are equal in length totwo academic terms and will be considered as two co-op work terms.
-To be considered for two co-op work terms, work terms must be approximately 26 weeks in length and consist of full-time work, relevant to astudent’s declared academic major or minor (approximately 910-1,040 hours of work experience, dependent on employer needs).
+A co-op work term is normally equal in length to an academic term (approximately four months in length).
+A minimum of 12 weeks are required for each work term.
+A co-op work term consists of full-time work relevant to a student’s declared academic major or minor (approximately 420-520 hours of work experience, dependent on employer needs).
+Some co-op work terms are equal in length totwo academic terms and are considered two co-op work terms.
+A two-work term placement must be approximately eight months in length and consist of full-time work relevant to a student’s declared academic major or minor (approximately 840-1,040 hours of work experience, dependent on employer needs).
 If students wish to be enrolled in an academic course while on a co-op work term, they must receive the approval of the Co-op office before registering.

 Parallel Co-op Work Terms

-A parallel co-op work term is normally equal in length to two academic terms (approximately 26 weeks) andconsists of part-time work relevant to a student’s declared academic major or minor (approximately 17.5-20hours per week, for a total of 455-520 hours of work experience, dependent on employer needs).
+A parallel co-op work term is normally equal in length to two academic terms (approximately eight months in length) and consists of part-time work relevant to a student’s declared academic major or minor (approximately 17.5-20hours per week, for a total of 420-520 hours of work experience, dependent on employer needs).
 A parallel co-op work term is considered as one co-op work term.
-During parallel co-op work terms, students areexpected to be enrolled in two academic courses (minimum 6 credit hours) per academic semester.
+During parallel co-op work terms, students are expected to be enrolled in two academic courses (minimum 6 credit hours) per academic semester.
 If students wish to be enrolled in more than two academic courses in an academic semester, they must receive the approval of the Co-op office before registering.

 Self-Developed Work Terms

 A self-developed work term recognizes work term placements found as a result of students’ own contacts and networks.
-Students who wish to discuss whether a particular work term should be declared self-developed should consult with the Co-op program office before beginning the work term.
+Students interested in self-developed work terms should consult with the Co-op office before beginning the work term.

 Co-operative Education Transferable Work Terms

-Co-op work terms successfully completed at a Canadian post-secondary institution will be eligible for transfer work term credit, as determined on an individual basis, if they meet the following requirements:
+Co-op work terms successfully completed at a Canadian post-secondary institution are eligible for transfer work term credit, as determined on an individual basis, if they meet the following requirements:

-the program in which the work term(s) was undertaken is provincially approved under the criteria of the Accountability Council of Co-operative Education and Work-Integrated Learning of BC or is nationally approved under the criteria of the Co-operative Education and Work-Integrated Learning Canada;
+the program in which the work term(s) was undertaken is approved under the criteria of the Accountability Council of Co-operative Education and Work-Integrated Learning of BC or Co-operative Education and Work-Integrated Learning Canada;

 the work term(s) is officially recognized (i.e. noted on the transcript) by the institution where the work term originated;

-the credit for a second work term was granted for work experience typical of a similar major or minor into which the student is transferring, and
+the credit for a transfer work term was granted for work experience typical of the discipline into which the student is transferring;

-Transfer students must complete the number of workshops outlined in the UNBC Co-operative Education Student Handbook before participating in their first co-op work term as a UNBC student.
+Transfer students must complete the number of workshops outlined by the Co-op office before participating in their first co-op work term as a UNBC student.

 Co-operative Education Work Term Credit Challenge

-an aggregate of approximately 455-520 hours 560 hours of relevant work experience, dependent on employer needs, not previously counted toward work term credit, practicum, internship, and similar options;
+an aggregate of approximately 420-520 hours 560 hours of relevant work experience, dependent on employer needs, and not previously counted toward work term credit, practicum, internship, and similar options;

 - employment verification and performance evaluation by the employer;

-For additional information, including the UNBC Co-operative Education student and employer handbooks, please visit the Co-op program website at www.unbc.ca/co-op.
+For additional information please visit the Co-op office or program website at www.unbc.ca/co-op.